The use of Ayurvedic herbs and preparations dates back to one of the

 While traditional Ayurvedic medicine presents a wide spectrum of treatment modalities to choose from, one of the main goals is to reestablish balance in what Ayurveda calls the three "doshas" or body types.

-Similar to Chinese philosophy, Ayurveda is based on the idea that the human body is made up of the five elements: earth, air, fire, water and ether.
+Similar to Chinese philosophy, Ayurveda is based on the idea that the human body is composed of the five elements: earth, air, fire, water and ether.
 It is believed that each person is made up of a certain amount of all these elements in varying ratios.

 The three doshas with correlating elements and characteristics include: